Galtor-program/Galtor-program/README.md

-- 👋 Hi, I’m @Galtor-program
+- 👋 Hi, I’m @Galtor-program Java FullStack Developer
 - 👀 I’m interested in new technologies, programing languagues, coding.
 - 🌱 I’m currently learning mobile programing, using Switft and Android Studio (java).
 - 💞️ I’m looking to collaborate on ...